stajichlab/PHYling/README.md

 ### Find the orthologs and align them
 Next use the align module to get orthologs among all the samples by hmmsearch.
 HMM profiles having matches on more than 3 samples are considered **orthologs**.
-Hmmalign is further used to perform multiple sequence alignment among the seqeunces extracted from each sample.
+For each ortholog, the seqeunces extracted from each sample are underwent multiple sequence alignment.
+By default it is done by hmmalign.
+You can switch to muscle by specifying `-M/--method muscle`.

 By default, each alignment result is output separately and is expected to resolve their phylogeny by consensus tree method.
 If you prefer to use concatenate strategy.
 You can concatenate all the alignment by passing `-c/--concat`.
 See all the options with `phyling.py align --help`.
 ```
-optional arguments:
+options:
   -h, --help            show this help message and exit
   -v, --verbose         Verbose mode for debug
   -i INPUTS [INPUTS ...], --inputs INPUTS [INPUTS ...]